praveenmec67/summarAIze/README.md

-# Research-Papers-Highlights
+# summarAIze

-As a Machine Learning Engineer, I have always wished that it would be better if I can read and understand the key concept of a research paper in less than 15 mins.
-As an attempt towards this wish, I have tried to annotate the papers that I read and will be uploading it here.
-I believe this would help someone who is out there who wishes to quickly read and understand the key concept of a research article just like me.

-My area of interest and primary focus would be papers from NLP
+As a Machine Learning Engineer, I’ve always wished I could quickly grasp the key concepts of a research paper in less than 15 minutes.
+To make this possible, I’ve created this repo to upload self annotated research papers that I read and find interesting.
+I hope that these summaries will help others, like me, who want to understand research papers quickly and efficiently.
+My primary focus will be on papers in Natural Language Processing (NLP).

 You can also find a quick summary for the same papers at https://medium.com/papers-i-found